open-webui/open-webui/.github/pull_request_template.md

 ### Added

-- [List any new features, functionalities, or additions, including any breaking changes]
+- [List any new features, functionalities, or additions]

 ### Fixed